National Library of India: The Imperial Library

 The Imperial Library was formed in 1891 by combining a number of Secretariat libraries in Calcutta.
 Of those, the most important and interesting was the library of the Home Department, which contained many books formerly belonging to the library of East India College, Fort William and the library of the East India Board in London.
 But, the use of the library was restricted to the superior officers of the Government.

+After the merging of the Calcutta Public Library and the previous Imperial Library, the new Imperial Library was open to the general public, a first for a library run by the colonial government.

 Sir Ashutosh Mukherjee was appointed as the president of imperial library council (1910) to which he donated his personal collection of 80,000 books arranged in a separate section.

 Declaring the Imperial Library as the National Library

 Formal opening of the National Library, c.
 1 February 1953.
 Among those present are (from left to right) B. C. Roy, Maulana Azad, HC.
 Mukherjee, SS Bhatnagar, Humayun Kabir, and BS Kesavan.

 After independence the Government of India changed the name of the Imperial Library to the National Library by Imperial Library (Change of Name) Act, 1948, and the collection was transferred from The Esplanade to the present Belvedere Estate.
 On 1 February 1953 the National Library was opened to the public by Maulana Abul Kalam Azad.

+By 1953, the collection of the National Library was close a million and its size was well in comparison to national libraries of Western counterparts.

 The name of National Library was changed to National Library of India by section 18 of the National Library of India Act, 1976.

 The library collects book, periodicals, and titles in virtually all the Indian languages while the special collections in the National Library of India house at least fifteen languages.
 The Hindi department has books that date back all the way to the nineteenth century and the first ever books printed in that language.
 The collections break down and consist of 86,000 maps and 3,200 manuscripts.

+The Delivery of Books Act 1954

+The Delivery of Books and Newspapers (Public Libraries) Act, 1954, Act No. 27 of 1954 was passed by the government in May 1954 which made it mandatory for publishers in India to send a copy of their books to the National Library at Calcutta within a month after publication.
+Aside from the National Library, the Act mandated publishers to send a copy to each of the three other major libraries in the cities of Delhi, Bombay and Madras which are respectively located in the north, west and south of India.